johnkoerner/johnkoerner.github.io/_posts/2018-01-10-codemash-ctf-solution-15.md

     }
 }
 ```

+Looking at the code, the username needs to be `cavs` and the password is a 10 digit number.

 I started writing a brute force algorithm and trying to figure out the number that way, but I decided to see what I could find about the properties of the number.